Rules and Event Information

 ADJUDICATED & CATEGORY AWARDS

 Each dancer/routine will receive a Diamond, Ruby, Emerald, or Sapphire placement award based on our adjudicated point system (subject to adjustment if deemed appropriate).
-A category winner award will be given in each category to the routine with the highest score with two or more routines competing.
+A category winner award will be given to the routine with the highest score in each category with two or more routines competing.

 HIGH SCORE OVERALL AWARDS

-“Spotlight Awards” will be given at each awards ceremony in the following areas: Outstanding Costume, Showmanship, Technical Skill, Choreography, and “A Cut Above”.
+“Spotlight Awards” will be given at each awards ceremony in the following areas: Outstanding Costume, Showmanship, Entertainment, Technical Skill, Choreography, and “A Cut Above”.
 Spotlight Events will award an undetermined number of Special Awards at the Director’s and/or Judges’ discretion, including Judge’s Choice, Sweepstakes and Sportsmanship Awards.

 SHARING THE SPOTLIGHT SCHOLARSHIP PROGRAM

-If you, as the studio director, believe that a routine has not been entered in the correct division, you may challenge the specific routine by following our written protest procedures.
+Division Challenge: If you, as the studio director, believe that a routine has not been entered in the correct division, you may challenge the specific routine by following our written protest procedures.
 Please see the Show Director at the event for the appropriate protest form.
-Any routine challenged and found to be in violation of the division criteria may be disqualified adjudicated only, or bumped to the proper division at Spotlight’s discretion.
+Any routine challenged and found to be in violation of the division criteria may be disqualified, adjudicated only, or bumped to the proper division at Spotlight’s discretion.
 Protests must be submitted at least one hour prior to the applicable ceremony and preferably within 30 minutes of the performance in question.

 Dancers’ safety is paramount at Spotlight Dance Cup.
 Stage Managers, marley floor, and first aid kits are provided.
 Spotlight stresses the importance of safety and executing only those skills, techniques and practices that will not cause undue harm or injury to performers, spectators, or the stage.
 In order to ensure the safety of all, 100% of choreography must be performed within the boundaries of the provided stage area.
 Dancing in aisles, on or around the judges’ table, jumping off the stage, and/or performing in any other part of the theatre is strictly prohibited.
 Routines in violation of these noted safety standards will be penalized or disqualified at Spotlight’s discretion.